Ozark Air Lines Flight 809: Investigation

-A Trans World Airlines flight landing just before Flight 809 reported getting caught in a strong updraft, and was forced to execute a missed approach, rather than land.
+A Trans World Airlines flight landing just before Flight 809 reported getting caught in a strong updraft and being forced to execute a missed approach rather than a landing.

 The captain and first officer both survived the accident.
-While the first officer could not remember anything about the incident, the captain did report hail hitting the airplane, pulling the control stick, and seeing fire after impact.
+While the first officer could not remember anything about the incident, the captain did report seeing hail hitting the airplane, pulling the control stick, and seeing fire after impact.

 The aircraft was broken in several pieces after impact; the cockpit area was clear of the main wreckage.
 Four passengers were thrown clear at impact; all survived.
 The remainder of the fuselage was broken open; all in this area were killed upon impact.

-No mechanical defects, other than the inoperative fuel pump, were reported.
+No mechanical defects other than the inoperative fuel pump were reported.
 The aircraft was found to be in a high nose-up attitude at impact.

 The approach controller vectored Flight 809 into Runway 30L at St. Louis.
 Although the flight crew knew thunderstorms were in the vicinity of the airport, the controller's lack of urgency seemed to lead the flight crew to believe they could land ahead of the storms.

-In coming through the storm, the high winds in the storm cell lead investigators to believe that a strong downdraft pushed the plane below the glide slope.
+In coming through the storm, the high winds in the storm cell led investigators to believe that a strong downdraft pushed the plane below the glide slope.
 The crew's evasive actions were not sufficient to prevent the plane from striking the ground.

-The investigators' main questions were why the controller had not indicated the severity of the storm to the flight, and, when the flight knew of the storms, why they had not requested a different path to the airport to avoid the storm.
+The investigators' main questions were why the controller had not indicated the severity of the storm to the flight and why, once the flight knew of the storms, they had not requested a different path to the airport to avoid the storm.